 - Unless explicitly stated by the Promoter and/or the venue, the use of cameras, video and audio recording devices, including mobile phones, personal electronic devices and selfie sticks, is not permitted.
 Use of these devices may breach copyright regulations and venue staff may enforce this condition through the removal of infringing patrons.

 - All children aged 15 and under must be accompanied by a responsible adult at all times.
-Babies under the age of 2 may be allowed entry into an event and are permitted to sit on the lap of a responsible adult.
-This condition is subject to the terms allowed by the Promoter and should be checked for each individual event prior to the purchase of tickets and attendance at the event.
+Children under the age of 2 may be allowed entry into an event and are permitted to sit on the lap of a responsible adult.
+This policy can vary at the discretion of the promoter as some performances may be deemed unsuitable.
+Please check the information on the event page when booking, as age restrictions may apply.

 - Venue staff may request to search your personal belongings, including any personal bags, prior to entering the event.